gh0stinthesh311/Book-shop-pet-project/README.md

 H2 database used for simplicity.
 Database schema created using Jakarta in-built mechanism of @Entiry classes creation, instead of explicit usage of schema.sql.
+Wait a sec.
+No. In fact the opposite is true.
+Scheme.sql does the creation, and hiber updates the tables according to entities.